 Federal regulations severely restrict the marketing of Philip Morris products.
 Banned from television and print advertising, the company engages in one-to-one consumer communications—which include direct mail, email, consumer websites and consumer marketing activities—with age-verified adults 21 years of age or older.
 At the retail level, it presents its brands to legal-aged tobacco consumers at the point of purchase.

-The company's largest customer is wholesaler McLane Company, which accounts for more than 25% of Altria Group's sales.
+The company's largest customer is wholesaler McLane Company, which accounts for about 27% of Altria Group's sales.
 PM USA's Marlboro brand has been the best-selling cigarette brand in the US for more than 35 years.

-While PM USA is the largest cigarette company in the US -- with total cigarette shipment volume of approximately 134.9 billion units in 2012 (down 0.2% versus 2011), it's the biggest fish in a shrinking market.
+While PM USA is the largest cigarette company in the US -- with total cigarette shipment volume of approximately 129.3 billion units in 2013 (down from 134.9 billion units in 2012) -- it's the biggest fish in a shrinking pool.
 While cigarette volumes continue their steady decline, smokeless tobacco products are gaining in popularity.
-Indeed, total smokeless products shipment volume was 763.3 million units in 2012, and increase of nearly 4% versus 2011.
-While parent Altria doesn't break out PM USA's sales, smokeable products accounted for 84% of Alatria's $17.5 billion in sales in 2012.
+Indeed, total smokeless products shipment volume was 787.5 million units in 2013, up from 763.3 million units in 2012.
+While parent Altria doesn't break out PM USA's sales, smokeable products accounted for 86% of Altria's $17.7 billion in sales in 2013.

 Philip Morris USA is facing increased competition from lower priced brands sold by other US cigarette manufacturers, as well as foreign tobacco companies.
-Indeed, shipments of its premium, market-leading brand, Marlboro, has slipped from 121.9 billion sticks in 2010 to 116.4 billion in 2012.
-However, its retail share has held relatively steady at about 42%.
+Indeed, shipments of its premium, market-leading brand, Marlboro, has slipped from 121.9 billion sticks in 2010 to 111.4 billion in 2013.
+However, its retail share has held relatively steady at about 43% in recent years.
 Despite the competition from lower-priced rival brands, PM USA hiked the list price on all of its cigarette brands by 12 cents per pack in December 2012.

 PM USA maneuvers within a regulatory environment determined to discourage people from smoking.
 The passage of the Family Smoking and Tobacco Control Act by the US Congress in mid-2009 gives the FDA unprecedented power to regulate tobacco offerings, including the authority to regulate marketing, ban candy flavorings, and reduce nicotine in products.
 As part of new FDA health warnings introduced in 2011, PM USA saw the most significant change to US cigarette labeling in more than two decades.
 The move directed that the graphic pictures and text must cover the top 50% of packs (the top 20% of advertisements) effective September 2012.